HDR-Development/hdr-website/src/stage_changes.md

 # Stage Changes
-\*EXACT PARAMETERS STILL NEEDED FOR MOST STAGES
+\*EXACT PARAMETERS STILL NEEDED FOR MOST STAGES!

 - ### - BATTLEFIELD -
   - *Given a new aesthetic revamp courtesy of Silent*